-Two Tiered-Clinical/Essential Functional Skills and Disposition
+Two-Tiered-Clinical/Essential Functional Skills and Disposition

-A graduate student may qualify for dismissal from clinic or may be asked to withdraw from the AAMU CSD clinical program if unethical practices (see below) are noted in practicum experiences (i.e. unprofessional behavior, misconduct, false documentation of hour accrual, criminal behavior/actions, violation of confidentiality, violation of the "spirit" of the ASHA Code of Ethics (2010r/2016), etc.) The field of speech pathology is a service profession.
-A cleared background check is required to successfully complete practicum.
-If during the course of pursuing the graduate degree in CSD, criminal charges are acquired, the student will be asked to withdraw from CSD 516, until charges are cleared.
+A graduate student may qualify for dismissal from a practicum or may be asked to withdraw from the AAMU CSD clinical program if unethical practices (see below) are noted in practicum experiences (i.e., unprofessional behavior, misconduct, false documentation of hour accrual, criminal behavior/actions, violation of confidentiality, violation of the "spirit" of the ASHA Code of Ethics (2016).
+The field of speech pathology is a service profession.
+A cleared background check is required to complete practicum.
+If, during the course of pursuing the graduate degree in CSD, criminal charges are acquired, the student will be asked to withdraw from CSD 516 until charges are cleared.

-As noted in this document (p.27), there are three levels of practicum experiences.
+As noted in this document (p.29), there are three levels of practicum experiences.
 Each level will be evaluated according to experience and knowledge that the graduate candidate has gained.
-The AAMU CSD Program will provide support to clinicians who present with difficulty in practicum-given that the integrity of the program and profession is not effected.
-If as student is dismissed from Advanced Practicum, the following guidelines are to be followed:
+The AAMU CSD Program will provide support to clinicians who present with difficulty in practicum-given that the integrity of the program and profession is not affected.
+If a student is dismissed from Advanced Practicum, the following guidelines are to be performed:

 - a.
 The student must provide all updated documentation regarding the status of the assigned client(s) to assure that the client(s) will continue to receive quality care.
-This documentation is to be prepared and submitted in a format that is required by the clinical site where the student has been assigned. - b.
-Prior to re-enrolling in Advanced Practicum, the student must successfully complete the agreed upon and required competency remediation plan/assignments (CRP) and clear civil record.
+This documentation is to be prepared and submitted in a format required by the assigned clinical site. - b.
+Before re-enrolling in Advanced Practicum, the student must complete the agreedupon and required competency remediation plan/assignments (CRP) and clear civil record.
 The content of the CRP will be determined by the AAMU CSD program clinical supervisors and shared with the student with specific timelines for completion provided. - c.
 The student is required to successfully satisfy the requirements of the CRP before re-enrolling in CSD 516 for the following semester. - d.
-Upon re-enrollment in Advanced Practicum, the student must adhere to the requirements and objectives that have been established by the clinical supervisors.
-The semester of re-enrollment will be considered a probationary semester and the student will be permitted re-enrollment only if the enrollment procedures outlined above have been followed.
+Upon re-enrollment in Advanced Practicum, the student must adhere to the requirements and objectives that the clinical supervisors have established.
+The semester of re-enrollment will be considered a probationary semester, and the student will be permitted re-enrollment only if the enrollment procedures outlined above have been followed.
 Abandonment of clients or clinical responsibilities from the semester in which the student withdrew or was dismissed will result in permanent removal from the clinical training program in the AAMU CSD program.
 If the student will be permanently removed from the clinical experience through the CSD program at Alabama A&M University.